DCPA NEWS CENTER

 Tips For Bringing Kids to the Theatre

-• Height matters.
-Before going to the theatre make sure your child is either tall enough to see the stage from their seat or check with the theatre to see if they provide booster seats.
-Many do, and those extra inches allow little ones to take it all in without getting up.
+Height matters.
+Before going to the theatre, make sure your child is either tall enough to see the stage from their seat or check with the theatre to see if they provide booster seats.
+Many do, and those extra inches allow little ones to take it all in without standing up.

 Let little kids bring a beloved stuffy or small doll, just as long as it doesn’t make any noise.
-The lovey can help a restless child calm down, gives them something to fidget with, and some kids just enjoy letting their make-believe friends experience a new thing together.
+The lovey can help a restless child calm down or give them something to fidget with.
+Some kids just enjoy letting their make-believe friends experience a new thing together.

-• Don’t forget about bribes.
+If you’re nervous, don’t forget about bribes!
 Even a small piece of candy can be good incentive to keep kids focused and quiet during the show.
 It doesn’t have to be huge.
 A simple, “If you can be quiet for the whole first half, you can have a lollipop after” often works.

 After the Show